 These are The Joneses that you and I can learn from.

 Let’s talk about how we can change our mindsets.
 Instead of comparing yourself to The Joneses who get it wrong, I would encourage you to instead think about what you can learn from The Joneses who get it right.
+Use their financial knowledge to help you steer clear of bad habits and instead focus on emulating the good habits.
 That’s something that I try to do whenever I’m given the opportunity.

 I like to meet interesting people and find out why they might be successful and happy.
 I ask myself what they can teach me.
 How can they help me make better money decisions for myself?